-Issuer: The Mortgage Society of Finland Risk Factors: There are certain factors that may affect the Issuer's ability to fulfil its obligations under Notes issued under the Programme.
-These are set out under "Risk Factors" and include risks relating to general economic conditions and circumstances in the financial market and business, credit liquidity, operational and market risks affecting the Issuer and its subsidiaries.
-In addition, there are certain factors which are material for the purpose of assessing the market risks associated with Notes issued under the Programme These are set out under "Risk Factors" and include certain risks relating to the structure of particular Series of Notes (including certain risks specific to Covered Bonds and/of MCBA Covered Bonds), certain market risks and risks relating to the illiquidity of the Notes.
+Risk Factors: There are certain factors that may affect the Issuer's ability to fulfil its obligations under Notes issued under the Programme.
+These are set out under "Risk Factors" and include risks relating to general economic conditions and circumstances in the financial market and business, credit, liquidity, operational and market risks affecting the Issuer and its subsidiaries.
+In addition, there are certain factors which are material for the purpose of assessing the market risks associated with Notes issued under the Programme.
+These are set out under "Risk Factors" and include certain risks relating to the structure of particular Series of Notes (including certain risks specific to Covered Bonds), certain market risks and risks relating to the illiquidity of the Notes.
 Arranger of the Programme: Nordea Bank Abp.
 Lead Manager(s) of Series of Notes and possible other subscription places: Defined in Final Terms of Series of Notes.
 Issuer Agent and Paying Agent: Defined in Final Terms of Series of Notes.
 Maximum amount of the Programme: 2,500,000,000 euros.
 The Issuer may increase the maximum amount.
 Distribution: Notes may be distributed outside the United States to, or for the account or benefit of, persons other than U.S. Persons (as such terms are defined in Regulation S under the Securities Act 1933, as amended) by way of private placement and in each case on a syndicated or non-syndicated basis.
 Final Terms: Notes issued under the Programme will be issued pursuant to this Base Prospectus and associated Final Terms.
 The terms and conditions applicable to any particular Tranche of Notes will be the General Terms and Conditions combined with the relevant Final Terms.

-The Notes are issued in book-entry form in the book-entry system of Euroclear Finland, in accordance with the Act on the Book-Entry System and Clearing and Settlement (Laki
+Form of the Notes: The Notes are issued in book-entry form in the book-entry system of Euroclear Finland, in accordance with the Act on the Book-Entry System and Clearing and Settlement (Laki arvo-osuusjärjestelmästä ja selvitystoiminnasta 348/2017, as amended) and other Finnish legislation governing bookentry system and book-entry accounts.